fbpx

 Doing many sets with minimal rest in between pushes you to your physical limits and causes a lot of metabolic stress––one of two primary factors related to muscle hypertrophy.

-Completing many demanding sets with only 30 seconds of rest also taxes your cardiovascular system, improving your endurance, work capacity, and ability to recover.
+Completing many demanding sets with only 30 seconds of rest also taxes your cardiovascular system, improving your endurance, work capacity, and recovery ability.
 As an added benefit, you can finish your workouts quicker and stay fit, even on a tight schedule.

 The primary drawback of Gironda’s training is that it isn’t as suited for strength gains.
 You can (and should) aim for progressive overload, but improvements will occur more slowly than with a more traditional approach like the 5×5 program.
 Another potential issue is that you might experience a breakdown in technique because you’re forced to do many reps in just six to eight minutes.